Sol Phenduka Shares His Thoughts on Nathi Mthethwa’s Sudden Death: “I Don’t Buy the Suicide Claims”

 - South African podcaster Sol Phenduka recently shared his thoughts on Nathi Mthethwa's death

-- The star shared on his social media page that he doesn't believe that the former Minister of Police killed himself
+- The star shared on his social media page that he doesn't believe that the former Minister killed himself

-- Mthethwa was found dead outside the Hyatt Regency Hotel in Paris with no signs of struggle or medication
+- Mthethwa was found dead outside the Hyatt Regency Hotel in Paris with no signs of struggle, alcohol or traces of medication or illegal drugs

 Source: Instagram